BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/installfest.md

 2. Apple Command Line Tools
 3. Homebrew package manager
 4. Node.js JavaScript Engine
-5. Heroku Command-line Tools
-6. MongoDB and Mongo Compass GUI
+5. MongoDB and Mongo Compass GUI

-You will also be show how to sign up for a user account on the following services:
+You will also be shown how to sign up for a user account on the following services:

 1. GitHub
-2. Heroku

 ### Visual Studio Code Text Editor - MacOS